bootscore/bs-cookie-settings/README.md

 ### Init

-HTML widget in Footer 4
+Initialize plugin with inline script in HTML widget in Footer 4 position.

 ```html
 <script>